mskim/rlayout/README.md

 	- modify kramdown into r_kramdown
 		- I am using parsing from Asciidotor  instead of kramdown
+		- I am using parsing with part of code from Asciidotor
 	- support Asciidotor
 	- change Paragraph
 		- ParaStruct(:string, markup, :footnote, :index)